jkotlinski/durexforth/README.md

 Non-goals:

 * Being the fastest possible C64 Forth.
-Subroutine-threading would certainly be faster, but the durexForth way is to first write correct code in Forth, then hand-optimize crucial words using the inbuilt assembler.
+If you have a word that needs to be fast, the recommended approach is to first write it in Forth, then rewrite it using the in-built assembler.

 <img src=http://noname.c64.org/csdb/gfx/releases/75000/75456.png>